Megcsapottak rovat

 Greek Mathematics (Görög matematika) – Ivor Thomas

-Johann Kepler – Oliver Lodge
+Johann Kepler (Johannes Kepler) – Oliver Lodge

 The Geometry (Geometria) – René Descartes